Knee tendonitis can be a persistent and tricky beast to conquer.

 Hidden Risk Factors

-With every knee tendonitis, there’s a number of pre-existing mechanical factors that change how we load the tendon.
+With every knee tendonitis, there are a number of pre-existing mechanical factors that change how we load the tendon.
 These set it up to fail when exposed to the external factors above.

 These factors are hidden to the naked eye but can be found if you're willing to look for them.